dennislwm/playnology/README.md

 ---
 ## 10.5.
 Error Start container zt failed

+> Note: Synology DSM 6 `root` account has been hardened.
+You can no longer SSH using `root`, however you can still `sudo -i` after logging in as any member account of the administrators group.

 If you get the following error log in your Synology Docker:

 ```json